How to translate your Vue.js 3 application with vue-i18n

 Start the application with

-yarn run dev
+npm run dev

-you should now see a page with "Hello World!" on it.
+You should now see a page with "Hello World!" on it.

 Simplify your workflow with BabelEdit